decentraland/old-documentation/_posts/development-guide/2022-03-15-create-libraries.md

 2. Click **Draft new release**.
 3. On **Chose tag** write a name for your new version, for example "1.1.0".
 Also write a name on **Release Title**.
 This is often the same name, "1.1.0".

-	> Important: The tag number must be higher than the previous published releases.
+	> Important: The tag must be a number, with no additional letters or symbols.
+The number must be higher than the previous published releases.

 4. Describe your release, so that users know what's new.